John Wayne in California

 John Wayne passes the often-filmed Californian location of Vasquez Rock two times: in "The Lawless Range" and "Dakota".

-Trekkies call it "Kirk Rock" but Wayne fans recognize the striking formation as Vasquez Rock.
-Wayne passes it for the first time in 1935 in The Lawless Range and...
+Trekkies call it "Kirk Rock" but John Wayne fans recognize the striking formation as Vasquez Rock.
+John Wayne passes it for the first time in 1935 in The Lawless Range when...

 The natural park area of Vasquez Rock in Agua Dulce provided the scenic background for two John Wayne movies: "The Lawless Range" and "Dakota".

-...returned to the natural area park of Vasquez Rock in Agua Dulce 10 years later for Daktoa
+...to the natural area park of Vasquez Rock in Agua Dulce, 10 years after the B-western Lawless Range, for his A-picture Daktoa at Vasquez Rock.
+Actually...

 victorville